-In order to prevent the problem of wicking up the sides of some composites, paint a ring of clear nail polish or other suitable inhibitor below the top surface and around the circumference of each test specimen.
+In order to prevent the problem of wicking up the sides of some composites, paint a ring of clear polyethylene coating or other suitable inhibitor below the top surface and around the circumference of each test specimen.

 Test specimens shall not be taken from material that has been damaged or subjected to previous testing.